 If you’re interested in studying in London, the advantages of life there are obvious: the convenience and the excitement of being in one of the world’s greatest cities.
 The big disadvantage is the cost of living!
 London is the most expensive place in the UK, and you need to think carefully about where you would live and how much it would cost.

-London 1 – The City of London and Greenwich (included on all UK programmes)
+London 1 – the City of Westminster (included on all UK programmes)

 The City of London (or just ‘the City’) is the oldest part of London, but it’s quite small, covering just one square mile (about 3 square kilometres) on the northern bank of the River Thames.
 The City is the financial and business centre of London; the main law courts are also in the City.
 Among the really impressive tourist sights are the Tower of London and Tower Bridge, but some of the modern buildings are really striking, including the Shard, the tallest building in the European Union.
-You’ll also have great views of the magnificent St. Paul’s Cathedral.
+You’ll go under Tower Bridge, but before that there’ll be glimpses of the magnificent St. Paul’s Cathedral.

-Our trips to the City of London also include Greenwich, situated on the River Thames, not far from central London.
+Greenwich is situated directly on the River Thames, not far from central London.
 Here you will see a fascinating contrast between Canary Wharf, one of the most modern parts of London, and the elegant buildings of Greenwich; most of these date from around 1700, and some of them can be visited; others now house the University of Greenwich, which, with 27,000 students, is the largest in London.
 Greenwich was once the residence of the kings of England, and it has also long been associated with astronomy: here you can stand on the Greenwich Meridian, with one foot in the western hemisphere, the other in the eastern hemisphere.

-– University visit (University focus): University College London (UCL) or Imperial College London (you’ll visit one of these, depending on your subject interests)
+– University visit: University College London (UCL) or Imperial College London (you’ll visit one of these, depending on your subject interests)

 UCL – 25,000 students.
 Housed in grand buildings near the British Museum, UCL is one of the world’s leading universities, with a strong record across the subject range.